syncfusion-content/blazor-docs/blazor/maps/polygon.md

 ## Adding polygon

-To add a geographical coordinate with specific longitude and latitude values within the `Points` property of the `MapsPolygon`, you can use a list of objects that holds data for polygons.
-This property enables the addition of multiple polygons to the layers of the Maps component.
-Each point within this list should contain the following set of properties.

-* Latitude - Specifies the position of the polygon in latitude co-ordinate.
-* Longitude - Specifies the position of the polygon in longitude co-ordinate.
+The polygon shapes can be rendered over the map layer by defining the [Points](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_Points) property in the [MapsPolygon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html) tag in the Maps component.
+The `Points` property uses a collection of latitude and longitude values to define the polygon shape.

 ## Customization

-The following properties are available in MapsPolygon to customize the polygon shape of the Maps component.
+`MapsPolygon` provides the following properties for customizing the polygon shape of the Maps component.

-[Points](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_Points) - It defines the coordinates of the polygon shape.
-[Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_Fill) - It is used to customize the color of the polygon shape.
+* [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_Fill) - It is used to change the color of the polygon shape.
-[Opacity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_Opacity) - It is used to customize the opacity of the polygon shape.
+* [Opacity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_Opacity) - It is used to change the opacity of the polygon shape.
-[BorderColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_BorderColor) - It is used to customize the color of the border in the polygon shape.
+* [BorderColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_BorderColor) - It is used to change the color of the border in the polygon shape.
-[BorderWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_BorderWidth) - It is used to customize the width of the border in the polygon shape.
+* [BorderWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_BorderWidth) - It is used to change the width of the border in the polygon shape.
-[BorderOpacity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_BorderOpacity) - It is used to customize the opacity of the border in the polygon shape.
+* [BorderOpacity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_BorderOpacity) - It is used to change the opacity of the border in the polygon shape.

-The following example shows the customization of the polygon shape over the geometry map.
+The following example shows how to customize the polygon shape over the geometry map.

 ```cshtml
 @using Syncfusion.Blazor.Maps